pachyderm/docs-content/latest/deploy-manage/manage/backup-restore.md

 ---
 # metadata #
 title: Backup & Restore Your Cluster
-description: Learn how to back-up and restore the state of a production {{%productName%}} cluster.
+description: Learn how to back-up and restore the state of a production cluster.
 date:
 # taxonomy #
 tags: ["management", "backups"]